scop/wrun/README.md

 Remaining ones are passed to the downloaded one.

 Environment variables:
-- WRUN_CACHE_HOME: cache location, defaults to wrun subdir in the user cache dir
+- WRUN_CACHE_HOME: cache location, defaults to wrun subdir in the user's cache dir
 - WRUN_OS_ARCH: override OS/arch for matching
 - WRUN_VERBOSE: output verbosity, false decreases, true increases
 ```